kozy-codes/small-projects/README.md

 # small projects
- Smaller, simple or fun projects.
+ A collection of smaller, simple or fun projects.

+ Basketball Scoreboard